 Best Itinerary for 2 Days in Rio de Janeiro

 Wake up to Ipanema Beach

-After arriving to Che Lagarto Hostel Ipanema and taking part in the mingling with the guests with a few caipirinhas, a morning walk along Ipanema Beach was an amazing start to the day.
+After arriving at Che Lagarto Hostel Ipanema and taking part in the mingling with the guests with a few caipirinhas, a morning walk along Ipanema Beach was an amazing start to the day.

-The long stretch of sun-drenched white sand between Arpoador and Leblon is a popular spot for Cariocas (Rio locals) to go surfing, wake-boarding, play volleyball or simply indulging in some serious tanning time.
-The beach vendors will sing top you on the way past to make them more memorable than the last.
+The long stretch of sun-drenched white sand between Arpoador and Leblon is a popular spot for Cariocas (Rio locals) to go surfing, wakeboarding, play volleyball, or simply indulge in some serious tanning time.
+The beach vendors will sing to you on the way past to make them more memorable than the last.